Geoffrey003/Area-Functions/README.md

 # Area-Functions
-Computes all the ares for various shapes
+Computes all the areas for various shapes